RachelFurlong-dev/milestone-project3-v1/README.md

 - MongoDB
     - MongoDB was used to store the data required for the project.
 It is a document-oriented NoSQL database used for high volume data storage.

-# Testing
+# Testing:
 ## Creating an account
 I have created an admin account which has access to categories pages in addition to the main account pages, a personal account and 6 test accounts in order to test the functionality of the website.
 ## Add, Edit & delete a houseplant record
 I added a number of fake records to test the add houseplant form functioned correctly, I edited records and then finally deleted them.
 ## Further Testing
 - The App was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-- The App was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone7, iPhone 8 & iPhoneX.
+- The App was viewed on a variety of devices such as Desktop, Laptop, iPad Air, iPhone SE, iPhone12 Pro , Surface Duo and Samsung Galaxy.
 - Testing was done to ensure that all pages were linking correctly.
-# Validators
+# Validators:
 ### HTML:

 ### W3C Markup Validator